 Pittsburgh Urban Initiatives (PUI), a URA affiliate, catalyzes investments in low income neighborhoods by applying for and facilitating New Markets Tax Credits.

-Pittsburgh Urban Initiatives (PUI) is an LLC affiliated with the Urban Redevelopment Authority of Pittsburgh.
-The initiative was created in order to apply for and facilitate New Markets Tax Credit (NMTC) deployment for projects in the city and invest in low-income neighborhoods.
+Pittsburgh Urban Initiatives (PUI) is Limited Liability Company certified as a Community Development Entity (CDE) by the Treasury Department’s Community Development Investment Fund (CDFI).
+As a CDE, PUI is able to apply for and facilitate New Markets Tax Credit (NMTC) investments for projects in the city that benefit low-income neighborhoods.

 Making a Real Impact

 To date, PUI has applied for and received $188 million in New Markets Tax Credit allocation for the authority to use in projects in the City of Pittsburgh.
 Completed projects include:

 "City of Asylum's Main Venue - Alphabet City" by Popscreenshot is licensed under CC BY 4.0

 PUI at a Glance:

 - Total Project Costs: $747M

 - Total NMTC QLICI Loans: $188M

 - Construction Jobs Created: 3066